jbranch96/Word-Counter-App-JFX/ReadMe.md

 ## Introduction

-- The Word Counter App is a JavaFX-based desktop application that allows users to analyze text by counting words and characters.
+- The Word Counter App is a JavaFX-based GUI application that allows users to analyze text by counting words and characters.

 - The app includes additional functionalities such as finding and replacing text, undoing and redoing changes, and uploading/downloading text files for analysis.